 Global Changemakers: Celebration of International Women’s Day is a collaboration between the World Affairs Council of Connecticut and the University of Saint Joseph Women’s Leadership Center.
 The evening convenes powerful women leaders in a specific global industry – from innovation to diplomacy to global leadership – to share their work and explore how the global advancement of women is shaping our future.

-An astrophysicist, personal advisor to President Ellen Johnson Sirleaf, a member of the team that made history by sequencing the first human genome, and more.
 Meet a few of the incredible global changemakers who have joined us over the years.

 Ambassador Dina Kawar

 Ambassador Dina Kawar was appointed as Ambassador Extraordinary and Plenipotentiary of the Hashemite Kingdom of Jordan to the United States of America in June 2016.
 Ambassador Kawar also served as the Permanent Representative of Jordan to the United Nations from August 2014 to June 2016.
 She has led the Jordanian delegation during Jordan’s non-permanent membership of the United Nations Security Council from 2014 to 2015 and became the first Arab woman to ever preside over the Council.

 In February 2016, she was appointed by the President of the General Assembly as a cofacilitator for the high-level meeting of the plenary of the General Assembly on the large movement of refugees and migrants to take place in September 2016.
 Prior to her position in New York, Her Excellency Dina Kawar served as the Ambassador of Jordan to France from 2001 to 2013, with concurrent accreditation to the United Nations Educational, Scientific and Cultural Organization (UNESCO) and to the Holy See, since 2002.
 She also served as non-resident ambassador to Portugal from 2005 to 2013.